galacticcouncil/hydration-docs/docs/omnipool_design.md

 ### Hub token

-The Omnipool uses LRNA as a "hub" token through which all trades are routed, avoiding the segmentation of liquidity inherent to AMMs which require LPs to provide liquidity for a pair of tokens.
-Both transaction fees and partial impermanent loss mitigation are paid out in LRNA.
+The Omnipool uses H2O as a "hub" token through which all trades are routed, avoiding the segmentation of liquidity inherent to AMMs which require LPs to provide liquidity for a pair of tokens.
+Both transaction fees and partial impermanent loss mitigation are paid out in H2O.

 ### A note on notation